-Flutter, on the other hand, has layout widgets which can be used for a variety of uses.
-The UI boasts of impressive elements like rich motion APIs, built-in material design, iOS-flavor widgets and much more.
+Flutter, on the other hand, has layout widgets that can be used for a variety of uses.
+The UI boasts impressive elements like rich motion APIs, built-in material design, iOS-flavor widgets, and much more.
 The scrolling is also far smoother than React Native.
 Some of the Flutter widgets include Drawer, Inkwell, GestureDetector, and DefaultTabController.

-The 2 years ahead of release has helped React Native built an active community of developers and enthusiasts.
+The 2 years ahead of release have helped React Native build an active community of developers and enthusiasts.
 It is ranked as one of the most popular frameworks in Stack Overflow and also has a GitHub base with 68K stars.
-Other platform populations 14.5K user subreddit and ~9000 users on Discord.
+Other platform populations 14.5K users subreddit and ~9000 users on Discord.

 Flutter may not have a strong social backing as React Native, but Google’s support is nothing less than extraordinary.
 It’s Github stars count to ~25,000, has around ~2,500 stack overflow questions and a ~4,000 odd user community.
 In fact, the technical documentation does a great job of explaining everything that a developer would want to know while using Flutter for app development.

 React Native, with the help of many third-party libraries like Calendar, Carousel, and Modal helps reduce the overall time taken for app development.